ilsaf13/lockscreen/readme.txt

    	MAC <00:00:00:00:00> - sent by client when the socket is established.
-Server sets client ID according to MAC set id <id> - server automatically sets unique ID for each client when socket is established using this command
+Server sets client ID according to MAC set id <id> - server automatically sets unique ID for each client when socket is established using this command IP <10.10.0.1> - sent by client when the socket is established.